Estimators work out how much it will cost for a company to supply products and services to its clients.

 You would fit and repair water and heating systems and appliances in homes and businesses.
 People who were having problems with their water supply or heating would rely on you to get these systems up and running again as soon as possible.

 You would need to be good at following technical plans.
-You’d also need to have a good understanding of safety rules.
+You would also need to have a good understanding of safety rules.

 As an experienced plumber, you might specialise in sheet metal work for industrial, commercial or historical buildings.